slamora/brackets-wiki/Research:-Find-Replace.md

     * TODO: do pills factor in here???
 * Espresso 2 - Always available.
 Same row, field with "Replace Expression" prompt text.
 Replace: inserts _at cursor pos_ (regardless of whether its a match) and does _not_ move to next match (confusing - seems nearly useless).
 * Coda 2 - Always available.
 Same row, field with "Replace" prompt text ("Expanded Find Banner" option moves buttons to 2nd row for wider fields).
 Replace: next match from cursor pos; first click jumps to next match AND replaces, leaving cursor at replacement pos (so you _cannot_ see what is about to get replaced by next click)
 * Dreamweaver - Always available.
-Two rows(?), "Find"/"Replace" fields.
-Replace: next match from cursor pos; first click only highlights match(?), next click replaces.
+Two rows, "Find"/"Replace" fields.
+Replace: next match from cursor pos; first click only highlights match, next click replaces.
 * TextMate 2 - Always available.
 Two rows, "Find"/"Replace" fields.
 "Replace & Find" inserts _at cursor pos_ (regardless of whether its a match) and highlights next match.
 * Notepad++ 6.4 - Alternate tab in dialog.
 Two rows, "Find what"/"Replace with" fields.
 Replace: next match from cursor pos; first click only highlights match, next click replaces.
 * Visual Studio 2010 - Always available.
 "Find what"/"Replace with" fields.
 Replace: next match from cursor pos; first click only highlights match, next click replaces.